Snowflake-Labs/sfquickstarts/site/sfguides/src/tour_of_ingest/tour_of_ingest.md

 ### Prerequisites
 - Snowflake Account with the ability to create a User, Role, Database, Snowpipe, Serverless Task, Execute Task
 - Familiarity with Python, Kafka, and/or Java
-- Basic knowledge of Docker, Git
+- Basic knowledge of Docker
 - Ability to run Docker locally or access to an environment to run Kafka and Kafka Connectors

 ### What You’ll Learn